 Quivira National Wildlife Refuge was established in 1955 to provide and protect vital habitat for migratory waterfowl in the Central Flyway.
 Its 22,135 acres feature a unique combination of rare inland salt marsh and sand prairie.
 Quivira is listed as a Wetland of Global Importance.
 Many opportunities exist for visitors to explore this oasis of the Great Plains.

-Hunting Units on Quivira NWR are currently open to hunting (See appropriate Kansas hunting seasons - Low Plains Late for waterfowl).
-However, water levels are low and conditions are considerably poor for hunting waterfowl across the hunting units.
+Quivira NWR is now currently open to all hunting (See appropriate Kansas hunting seasons - Low Plains Late for waterfowl).
 Please refer to the Quivira NWR Hunting and Fishing Brochure for rules, regulations, and public hunting area locations.
-For current hunting unit wetland conditions and useful links for hunting information, please see the Hunting Brochure Supplement.
+For current hunting unit wetland conditions and useful links for hunting information, please see the 2024 Hunting Brochure Supplement.

 Visit Us